Lindamust/csv-to-anki/README.md

 - solution: i'd rather spend 3 months slowly building a program in between assessments to automatically build flashcards than to study normally

+# INSTALLATION:
+i dont know how to set up docker images, so you'll just have to clone the repo and build it yourself

+# USAGE

+1. Have Anki open
+2. Ensure AnkiConnect addon is installed
+3. Run program to the following specifications:

 Basically: takes a csv file containing your japanese vocabularly and creates ANKI flashcards input has to be perfectly formatted or else the program will throw a hissy fit